user-story-based-exercises/cms-core-creating-and-managing-content-in-wordpress/README.md

 *As an Editor I want to activate the theme Twenty Twenty-Five, so that I can make use of block features.*

 ### Acceptance Criteria
-- The theme Twenty Twenty-Two has been activated for the WordPress installation.
+- The theme Twenty Twenty-Five has been activated for the WordPress installation.

 ## User Story 2
 *As an Editor I want to create an Imprint page, so that I fullfil mandatory governmental requirements.*